-More modern lead-acid battery designs are sealed, using a catalyst to re-combine the electrolyzed hydrogen and oxygen back into water, inside the battery case itself.
-Adequate ventilation might still be a good idea, just in case a battery were to develop a leak in the case.
+More modern lead-acid battery designs are sealed, fabricated to re-combine the electrolyzed hydrogen and oxygen back into water, inside the battery case itself.
+Adequate ventilation might still be a good idea, just in case a battery were to develop a leak.
+[2]